Ever Present Past

 "Ever Present Past" is a song by Paul McCartney and is the second track on his 2007 album Memory Almost Full.
 The song was also released as the first single from that album in the United States on 15 May 2007.
 The video for the song was premiered on 1 October 2007.
 McCartney played all the instruments on the song.

-The song was released as the second British single from Memory Almost Full on 5 November 2007 and debuted a week later at #85 in the UK Singles Chart (see 2007 in British music).
+The song was released as the second British single from Memory Almost Full on 5 November 2007 and debuted a week later at #85 in the UK Singles Chart.
 The single package included a unique "cut out and make your own mobius strip" insert.

 The song was used in promotions for the premiere of Private Practice on ABC in Fall 2007.

 Music video

 The video was directed by British director Phil Griffin.
 McCartney enters an elegant hall, where a group of black-dressed and very similar female dancers walk around.
 He meets his doppelgänger, who starts dancing with the others while singing the song.
 The two McCartneys meet up two more times.
 At the end, McCartney is left alone in the middle of the room, bends on his knee and fades away slowly.
 This and the presence of the doppelgänger have been interpreted as contemporary references to the Paul is dead urban legend.